 I made an appointment with my regular doctor and found a cardiologist.
 At my first regular doctor appointment on July 28, my medication was adjusted and cut in half.
 I was cleared to go to a rock concert if I walked slow and paced myself.

 I had my first post ICU echocardiogram on July 31, three weeks after I became ill.
 I would learn the results on August 7.

 I was cautioned to not expect much at the first echo-cardiogram, most of the experts felt that I would see improvement over 90 days if I would see improvement at all.

 The night before my August 7 appointment, I felt a little anxious.
 I wanted to see some improvement, but I also didn’t want to be disappointed.
-My husband drove me downtown Denver for my appointment.
-I wanted to go in to the appointment myself.
+My husband drove me to downtown Denver for my appointment.
+I wanted to go into the appointment myself.
 It felt private to me.